Notice: This page requires JavaScript to function properly.

 copy

-It shows more stable and reliable results than the train-test split method but is significantly slower since it needs to train and evaluate the model 5 times (or n times if you set n number of folds), while the train-test split does it once.
+It provides more stable and reliable results than the train-test split method; however, it is significantly slower because it requires training and evaluating the model five times (or n times if you set n number of folds), compared to just once with the train-test split.

 Everything was clear?